cozy/cozy-stack/docs/INSTALL.md

 -   A SMTP server
 -   CouchDB 3
 -   Git
--   Image Magick (and the Lato font)
+-   Image Magick (and the Lato font, ghostscript et rsvg-convert)

 To install CouchDB 3 through Docker, take a look at our [Docker specific documentation](docker.md).